ubergrape/menubot/README.md

         def run(self):
             # TODO: your code

+            # put errors in self.error_text
+            if something_goes_wrong:
+                self.error_text = "The menu is not up to date" return

+            # put the menu in self.error_text
-            self.menu_text = "the menu text you found"
+            self.menu_text = "The menu text you found"

     ```

     where Xxx is the Restaurant name